 If you’re intrigued by J.G.
 Wentworth, know that they do have some shortcomings.
 For instance, they don’t operate in the following states:

 They also only have a few physical locations throughout the U.S., but that’s not a huge issue if you were pulled to them because of their online presence.

 CitiMortgage has a range of programs for people with various credit scores.
 One of the more unique things about CitiMortgage is that they take into account situations for nontraditional credit — such as always paying your rent or child support on time.

 They only approve loans for houses that are in good shape, meaning all construction must be finished, the roof must be fine, and the windows intact.
 So no fixer uppers, HGTV fans.
 Also, be aware that there is a $100 application fee and a separate origination fee, but this is by no means unheard of in the industry.

 If you don’t have the ability to put much of a down payment down, CitiMortgage offers what they call a HomeRun loan program.
 This program allows you to only pay 3% down, and they don’t even require you to pay for private mortgage insurance.

 So, a $200,000 house would only require you to put $6,000 down.
 To qualify, you can only make 80% or less than the average income in the neighborhood, but in low-income areas, it’s available to anyone who wants it.

 Serving military members and their families, Navy Federal makes first-time home buyers their number one priority.
-Comprising over 55% of their borrowers, Navy Federal helps would-be homeowners by offering a wide variety of loans.
+They help would-be homeowners by offering a wide variety of loans.
 Some of their loans include: